 Q. What am I investing in on Stash?

-With Stash, the thousands of investment choices fall into just two buckets.
-One bucket is stocks, which are little pieces of ownership in a single company.
-The other is Exchange Traded Funds (ETF), which are baskets of investments traded on stock exchanges.…
+With Stash, the thousands of investment choices fall into buckets.
+The first bucket is stocks, which are little pieces of ownership in a single company.
+The second is Exchange Traded Funds (ETFs), which are baskets of investments traded on stock exchanges.…

 Q. Why should I invest?